hhsong14/Financial-Computing/N_queens/README.md

-# N-Queen Problem Solver Using Recursion
+# N-Queens Problem Solver Using Recursion
-## Input: n
+## Input: size of the board n
-## Output: all the solutions to the n-queen problem
+## Output: all the solutions to the n-queens problem